cmu-mfi/.github/DEMO.md

 ### E. Miscellaneous

 - Once all the above sections are done.
-Run following in a new terminal
+Run the following in a new terminal

 ```shell
 mfi@mfi-twin$ `curl -d '{"name":"amr_task1", "status":"START"}' -H "Content-Type: application/json" -X POST http://localhost:5000/command`